OkomoJacob/DSC_PyMeet_Ups/README.md

-## Developer Student Club Python Meet Ups
+## Developer Student Club Data Science Meet Ups
 A repository archiving my Developer Student Club contents, other python related meet ups that were shared by the tutors.

 #### Abstract